 We will uphold the core ethics of professional sports journalism

 That means that, following the SPJ Code of Ethics, we take responsibility for the accuracy of our work.
-All our news has been verified before release.
+All our content has been verified before release.
 We use original sources and identify our sources clearly to our audience.
+That is something you can count on.
 We stay away from vague rumours, and we always choose reliability over speed.